 Payment Processors usually charge a set fee per month or a percentage of the transaction.
 Considerations include: software compatibility, discount rates and offshore bank accounts.
 Each company has different programs, and it is worth shopping around.
 Keep in mind a credit card company and/or bank charges about a 2.5% fee per transaction to companies that use online credit card orders.
 There are also chargeback fees and other issues around merchant accounts.

-In early 2001, we reported that Visa/Mastercard was "cracking down" on online gaming credit card transactions by denying credit approval.
+In early 2001, we reported that Visa/Mastercard was "cracking down" on internet gaming credit card transactions by denying credit approval.
 The article can be read HERE.
 Denials of credit card transactions were taking place because the clearing houses were "coding" the merchants with an identification number that identified them as an online gambling operation.
 The code is known as "7995" that specifically identifies known internet casinos.
 Once this number is seen by the clearing house computer system, the charge will be rejected altogether.
 Recommended reading on this is a statement by Mark MacCarthy (Sr. VP - Public Policy at VISA) on July 12, 2001 to the US House of Representatives (adobe .pdf format).
 On October 13, 2006, the UNLAWFUL INTERNET GAMBLING ENFORCEMENT ACT of 2006 basically requires US credit card institutions to employ this system.
 An important note here is that between the years 2001 and 2006 the industry tripled in size despite the "7995" (this is a very resilient industry).

 On November 25, 2002, Paypal has permanently halted the online gaming transactions within its payment network.